nyius/yt-music-desktop/README.md

 -   All navigation is handled through the application menu or keyboard shortcuts
 -   **Login data is stored locally** in `%APPDATA%\YouTube Music Desktop` for persistence
 -   Use "Clear Login Data" from the Navigation menu if you want to log out completely
+-   **Page persistence** automatically saves your current page and restores it on next launch
 -   **Audio normalization** uses dynamic range compression to balance volume levels automatically
 -   Audio processing may take a moment to initialize when songs start playing